josholiv/chess-stats-widget/README.md

 ## 📜 License

-MIT License © 2025 Josh Olivier
+MIT License © 2025 josholiv

 Pull requests and issues welcome!
 Feel free to fork this project and integrate it into your own site or portfolio.